Theresa Andersson

-Theresa Andersson (born 11 September 1971) is a singer-songwriter and multi-instrumentalist.
+Theresa Andersson (born 11 September 1971) is a Swedish singer-songwriter and multi-instrumentalist, based in Shreveport, Louisiana.

 History

 General

-Andersson went to New Orleans in 1990 to play violin with fellow singer-songwriter and Swede, Anders Osborne.
-Since then, Andersson has performed and recorded with several well-known New Orleans musicians, including Allen Toussaint, The Neville Brothers, The Meters and Betty Harris.
+Born in Slite on the Swedish island of Gotland, Andersson went to New Orleans in 1990 to play violin with fellow singer-songwriter and Swede, Anders Osborne.
+She remained and has since then performed and recorded with several well-known New Orleans musicians, including Allen Toussaint, The Neville Brothers, The Meters and Betty Harris.
 In 2007, she accepted an invitation to participate in Goin' Home: A Tribute to Fats Domino, where she performed "When The Saints Go Marching In" with The Preservation Hall Jazz Band.
 Andersson has performed on Late Night with Conan O'Brien and The Late Late Show with Craig Ferguson and has been a performer at the Voodoo Festival in New Orleans.